zecellomaster/the-projection-room/README.md

 # Georgia Senate Runoffs Forecast

+***Update 01/05/2021**: 538 has stopped updating their database for these races, so this forecast is final.*

 Last November, both of Georgia's senate seats were up for grabs, but since no candidate in either race won over 50% of the vote, the top two vote-getters in each race qualified for a [runoff on January 5th](https://fivethirtyeight.com/features/georgias-runoffs-will-determine-control-of-the-senate-heres-what-we-know-so-far/).
 As vice-president-elect, Kamala Harris (D-CA) will hold the tie breaking vote in the Senate if it comes down to a 50-50 split, effectively giving the Democratic Party slight control the Senate.
 This will only happen if Democrats Jon Ossoff and Raphael Warnock *both* win their runoffs against Republicans David Perdue and Kelly Loeffler respectively.
 However, if either Republican wins, the GOP majority in the chamber will be preserved.

 ## Regular Election